Columbo: Development and character profile

 In 1968, the same play was made into a two-hour television movie that aired on NBC.
-The writers suggested Lee J. Cobb and Bing Crosby for the role of Columbo, but Cobb was unavailable and Crosby turned it down because he felt it would take too much time away from the golf links.
+The writers suggested Lee J. Cobb and Bing Crosby for the role of Columbo, but Cobb was unavailable and Crosby turned it down because he felt it would take too much time away from golf.
 Director Richard Irving convinced Levinson and Link that Falk, who excitedly said he "would kill to play that cop", could pull it off even though he was much younger than the writers had in mind.

-Originally a one-off TV-Movie-of-the-Week, Prescription: Murder has Falk's Columbo pitted against a psychiatrist (Gene Barry).
+Originally a one-off movie of the week, Prescription: Murder has Falk's Columbo pitted against a psychiatrist (Gene Barry).
 In this movie, the psychiatrist gives the new audience a perfect description of Columbo's character.
-Due to the success of this film, NBC requested that a pilot for a potential series be made to see if the character could be sustained on a regular basis, leading to the 1971 90-minute television production, Ransom for a Dead Man, with Lee Grant playing the killer.
+Due to the success of this film, NBC requested that a pilot for a potential series be made to see if the character could be sustained on a regular basis, leading to the 1971 ninety-minute television production, Ransom for a Dead Man, with Lee Grant playing the killer.
 The popularity of the second film prompted the creation of a regular series on NBC, that premiered in September 1971 as part of The NBC Mystery Movie wheel series rotation: McCloud, McMillan & Wife, and other whodunits.

 According to TV Guide, the original plan was that a new Columbo episode would air every week.
 However, Falk refused to commit to such a busy schedule given his steady work in motion pictures.
-The network arranged for the Columbo segments to air once a month on Wednesday nights.
+As a result, the network decided to air Columbo segments once a month on Wednesday nights.
 The high quality of Columbo, McMillan & Wife, and McCloud was due in large part to the extra time spent on each episode.
 The term wheel show had been previously coined to describe this format, but no previous or subsequent wheel show achieved the longevity or success of The NBC Mystery Movie.

 Columbo was an immediate hit in the Nielsen ratings and Falk won an Emmy Award for his role in the show's first season.
 In its second year the Mystery Movie series was moved to Sunday nights, where it then remained during its seven-season run.
 The show became the anchor of NBC's Sunday night lineup.
 Columbo aired regularly from 1971 to 1978.
-After NBC canceled it in 1978, Columbo was revived on ABC between 1989 and 2003 in several new seasons and a few made-for-TV movie "specials".
+After NBC canceled it in 1978, Columbo was revived on ABC between 1989 and 2003 for two seasons as part of The ABC Mystery Movie followed by 14 made-for-TV movie "specials".